joaofaro/SVMSGD/readme.md

 <br />
 This approach followed the one presented in Bottou, Léon.
 "Large-scale machine learning with stochastic gradient descent."
 Proceedings of COMPSTAT'2010.
 Physica-Verlag HD, 2010.
 177-186.
 To run the code you need OpenCV.
 For a non-dependent OpenCV implementation you just need to substitute the Mats for float arrays as well as remove all OpenCV dependencies (I pretend to do the same later).

-News: SVMSGD was submitted to the OpenCV library.
+**News**: SVMSGD was submitted to the OpenCV library.
 I would like to thank to Marina Noskova (marina.noskova@itseez.com) for refactoring the code to be consistent with the existing ml classifiers.

 Original PR: https://github.com/Itseez/opencv/pull/5291